 How To Know Which Nutrients are ‘Missing’ and What You Can Do About It

-If you want to see which nutrients are ‘missing’ information, simply click the ‘Partial Data’ link.
-A ‘light box’ will open that shows the nutrients we have a value for, indicated by a green tick.
+If you want to see which nutrients are ‘missing’ information, simply click the ‘View Data’ link.
+A panel will open that shows the nutrients we have a value for, indicated by a green tick.
 And which nutrients are unknown, indicted by a yellow ‘?’.

 Then, if you want to see the actual values, tick the ‘I am not a robot’ box in the top right corner, play its game and you will see the actual numbers for that feed ingredient.
-And notice there is an ‘Edit’ button on this screen… remember that, we will come back to it in a minute.
+And notice there is an ‘Edit’ button on this screen which could come in handy later.

 So by now you know which data we have for a particular feed ingredient and which we don’t.
 Let’s look at what happens when we put this particular feed into a diet.